 Substitutions and variations

 Vegetarian.
-If you prefer a vegetarian version, try my honey soy tofu with rice.
+If you prefer a vegetarian version, you can try my honey soy sauce with tofu (which has convinced my boyfriend he actually likes tofu)

 How to make honey soy chicken

-Step 4: Heat sauce in a over medium heat until it starts to bubble and thicken.
-Add chicken and flip every couple of minutes until cooked through (approx. 5-8 minutes).
-You can test this with a meat thermometer measuring the chicken at 74C (160C).
+Step 4: Add sauce to the chicken.
+When it starts to bubble and thicken, lower the temperature and cook until it has coated the chicken and the chicken is cooked through.
+You can test this with a meat thermometer measuring the chicken at 160F / 69C

 Marinate.
 The longer you marinate the chicken, the deeper the honey soy flavour is going to be.
 If you can prepare the night before and cook the next day - perfect.